-53. The information presented to prosecuting authorities by Professor Xi and his counsel was, in fact, already known or recklessly disregarded by defendant Haugen, who was the FBI lead case agent in the investigation which led directly to the false charges against Professor Xi.

-54. Defendant Haugen intentionally, knowingly and/or recklessly made or caused to be made false statements and representations and material omissions of facts in his reports, affidavits, and other communications with federal prosecutors, thereby initiating a malicious prosecution of Professor Xi, as evidenced by false allegations made in the indictment and false testimony given by Defendant Haugen before the grand jury.

-55. Defendant Haugen's intentional, knowing and/or reckless false statements and representations and material omissions of fact include:
+- 48. The information presented to prosecuting authorities by Professor Xi and his counsel was, in fact, already known or should have been known to defendant Haugen, who was the FBI lead case agent in the investigation which led directly to the false charges against Professor Xi. - 49.
+Defendant Haugen intentionally, knowingly and recklessly made or caused to be made false statements and representations and material omissions of facts in his reports, affidavits, and other communications with federal prosecutors, thereby initiating a malicious prosecution of Professor Xi. - 50.
+Defendant Haugen's intentional, knowing and reckless false statements and representations and material omissions of fact include: - a.

-a.
 The false assertion that Professor Xi had built a version of the pocket heater for SINAP.
-Defendant Haugen knew or recklessly disregarded the fact that the tubular heating device Professor Xi discussed with colleagues at SINAP was an entirely different device.
-Defendant Haugen was told by an inventor of the STI pocket heater that the diagrams of the SINAP tubular heating device were not related to the STI pocket heater but, rather, the HPCVD process Professor Xi invented.
+Defendant Haugen knew or should have known that the tubular heating device Professor Xi discussed with colleagues at SINAP was an entirely different device.
+Defendant Haugen was told by an inventor of the STI pocket heater that the diagrams of the SINAP tubular heating device were not related to the STI pocket heater but, rather, the HPCVD process Professor Xi invented. - b.

-- b.
 The false assertion that the STI pocket heater was a "revolutionary" device.
-Defendant Haugen was informed that the STI pocket heater was not protected or considered a trade secret.
+Defendant Haugen was informed that the STI pocket heater was not protected

+- or considered a trade secret.
 Defendant Haugen knew that the STI pocket heater was a modification of an existing "Kinder" pocket heater that had been created in the 1990s, and he knew that the technology was widely known and shared in the relevant scientific community. - c.
 The false assertion that Professor Xi repeatedly sought to orchestrate a scheme to obtain the STI pocket heater technology.
-Defendant Haugen knew or recklessly disregarded the fact that at the time he alleged Professor Xi initiated this scheme, STI had not yet invented the pocket heater.
-Defendant Haugen knew or recklessly disregarded the fact that STI solicited Professor Xi's help in securing funding for and developing the STI pocket heater before and during his sabbatical leave at Stanford University and STI.
-Defendant Haugen knew or recklessly disregarded the fact that, as a world-renowned expert in the field of magnesium diboride thin film technology and inventor of the HPCVD process that produces higher quality magnesium diboride thin films than the STI pocket heater, there was no need for Professor Xi to orchestrate a scheme to obtain the publicly available technology of the STI pocket heater. - d.
+Defendant Haugen knew or should have known that at the time he alleged Professor Xi initiated this scheme, STI had not yet invented the pocket heater.
+Defendant Haugen knew or should have known that STI solicited Professor Xi's help in securing funding for and developing the STI pocket heater before and during his sabbatical leave at Stanford University and STI.
+Defendant Haugen knew or should have known, further, that, as a world-renowned expert in the field of magnesium diboride thin film technology and inventor of the HPCVD process that produces higher quality magnesium diboride thin films than the STI pocket heater, there was no need for Professor Xi to orchestrate a scheme to obtain the publicly available technology of the STI pocket heater. - d.
 The false assertion that Professor Xi purchased a pocket heater from STI with fraudulent intent to violate a non-disclosure agreement.
-Defendant Haugen knew that Professor Xi did not purchase the pocket heater from STI, but from Shoreline Technologies, owned by one inventor of the pocket heater, and that Professor Xi signed a non-disclosure agreement only after STI claimed ownership of the pocket heater and requested that Professor Xi sign the agreement as the condition for him to lease the pocket heater after Professor Xi made the purchase from Shoreline Technologies.
+Defendant Haugen knew that Professor Xi did not purchase the pocket heater from STI, but from Shoreline Technologies, owned by one inventor of the pocket heater, and that Professor Xi signed a non-disclosure agreement only after STI claimed ownership of the pocket heater and requested that Professor Xi sign the